Hermit crabs are a group of Anomura crustaceans. Despite their close physical resemblance, they’re not true crabs, so they don’t grow their shells.

 In the experiment, researchers presented hermit crabs with multiple shells.
 They noticed that the shells that blended into their environment were the most preferred by hermit crabs.

 The researchers then presented the hermit crabs with more shells that matched the environment better.
-They expected the hermit crabs to move into the newer shells but were surprised to find the hermit crabs were disinterested.
+They expected the hermit crabs to move into the newer shells but were surprised they were disinterested.

 Researchers theorized that their disinterest is because hermit crabs are vulnerable outside their shells.
 They would rather avoid the risk of switching to a better shell if the shell they chose is adequate.